noisy62/amdevtok/README.md

 amdevtok will just print result, amdevtokd will also print the original payload.

 ## How to use amdevtok
-amdevtok is static linked and can be copied anywhere has openssl/GnuTLS support.
+amdevtok is static linked and can be copied anywhere has openssl/GnuTLS and jansson support.
 Usage is very straightfoward.<br>
 1. Have your private key(.p8 file), kid and team id ready;
 2. execute amdevtok;
 3. Copy the results and go.<br>